 House of Einherjar

 This house is not part of "The Malloc Maleficarum".
-This heap exploitation technique was given by Hiroki Matsukuma in 2016.
+This heap exploitation technique was given by in 2016.
 This attack also revolves around making 'malloc' return a nearly arbitrary pointer.
 Unlike other attacks, this requires just a single byte of overflow.
-There exists much more software vulnerable to a single byte of overflow mainly due to the famous "off by one" error.
+There exists much more software vulnerable to a single byte of overflow mainly due to the famous error.
 It overwrites into the 'size' of the next chunk in memory and clears the PREV_IN_USE

 flag to 0.
 Also, it overwrites into prev_size